-Once you've got your asthma action plan, keep it somewhere handy at home so you and your family can refer to it quickly - on the fridge or noticeboard, for example.
-Make a copy of it to carry around or keep in the car.
-Make copies of it to give to anyone who might like look after your child when you're not there - a childminder, nursery or school, for instance.
-And save an image of it on your phone.
-That way you can check it whenever and wherever you need to.
+Once you've got your asthma action plan, keep it somewhere handy at home so you and your family can refer to it quickly.
+Make a copy of it that you can carry around with you.
+Save an image of your completed action plan on your phone - it's another way to make sure you can check it whenever and wherever you need to.

 What do people with asthma say about it?

 "My written asthma action plan enables me to make a proper judgement about how well I am - and crucially, it has given me much more confidence with my GP," says Vicki Shenton.
 "I take it to the appointment and say I am at 'x' point on the plan and this is what I need from you."

 "I wasn't given all that much information about my asthma so I found it hard to gauge how serious my symptoms were," says Joel Hammond.
 "Now my action plan tells me when I need to go to the hospital and when I don't.
 I would advise anyone with asthma to get themselves a plan and keep it on them at all times, as well as give a copy to those close to them."